sveltejs/v2.svelte.dev/content/blog/2017-12-31-sapper-towards-the-ideal-web-app-framework.md

 But it's not perfect.
 As churlish as it might be to list the flaws in something *so, so good*, there are some:

 * Next uses something called 'route masking' to create nice URLs (e.g. `/blog/hello-world` instead of `/post?slug=hello-world`).
 This undermines the guarantee about directory structure corresponding to app structure, and forces you to maintain configuration that translates between the two forms
 * All your routes are assumed to be universal 'pages'.
-But it's very common to need routes that only render on the server, such as a 301 redirect or an API endpoint that serves the data for your pages, and Next doesn't have a great solution for this.
+But it's very common to need routes that only render on the server, such as a 301 redirect or an [API endpoint](/api/blog/sapper-towards-the-ideal-web-app-framework) that serves the data for your pages, and Next doesn't have a great solution for this.
 You can add logic to your `server.js` file to handle these cases, but it feels at odds with the declarative approach taken for pages
 * To use the client-side router, links can't be standard `<a>` tags.
 Instead, you have to use framework-specific `<Link>` components, which is impossible in the markdown content for a blog post such as this one, for example

 The real problem, though, is that all that goodness comes for a price.
 The simplest possible Next app — a single 'hello world' page that renders some static text — involves 66kb of gzipped JavaScript.
-Unzipped, it's 204kb, which is a non-trivial amount of code for a mobile device to parse at a time when performance is a critical determining factor in whether or not your users will stick around.
+Unzipped, it's 204kb, which is a non-trivial amount of code for a mobile device to parse at a time when performance is a critical factor determining whether or not your users will stick around.
 And that's the *baseline*.

 We can do better!